Introduction

 - Conflict of relationships due to unforeseen liability.

-The creditor also does not need authorization by the cosigner whether to settle for an arrangement, but both of them know it simultaneously if it occurs.
-That’s why communication before negotiating is needed.
+The creditor also does not need authorisation from the cosigner whether to settle for an arrangement, but both of them know it simultaneously if it occurs.
+That’s why you need to communicate before negotiating.

 6. How Settlement Figures on Credit Reports